Earn Your BSBA Degree – Campus & Online

 This course provides an introduction to designing, planning, operating, and controlling production systems.
 Emphasis is on managerial concepts and strategies relating to the management of operations in both manufacturing and service environments.
 Quantitative and qualitative methods and tools are introduced and applied.
 Prerequisite: BUS-352 or MAT-274.

-This writing intensive course serves as the capstone experience in business and management that includes the gradual development of a comprehensive and integrative business plan.
+This writing-intensive course serves as the capstone experience in business and management that includes the gradual development of a comprehensive and integrative business plan.
 This course is designed to assist students in their development as managers, servant leaders, and successful strategic thinkers.
 Management, marketing, accounting, finance, economics, global perspectives, law, and political issues are covered during this course.
-It is a writing intensive course that will help students develop competencies such as critical thinking, effective communication, leadership, and global awareness.
-Prerequisites: FIN-350, MGT-240 or MGT-420, MKT-245, and senior status.
+Prerequisites: MGT-420; FIN-210 or FIN-350; and MKT-245 or MKT-315.

 * The Department of Education defines how an institution must calculate a program's On-Time Completion rate for federal disclosure purposes.
 The On-Time Completion rate is based on a program's published required number of months to complete all degree requirements as provided in the institution's catalog.
-Completion statistics are updated every January and are based on the cohort of students who started the program in the same year and then graduated within the published program length .Online and Evening program disclosures On-campus program disclosures
+Completion statistics are updated every January and are based on the cohort of students who started the program in the same year and then graduated within the published program length .Online and Evening program disclosures (48 months) On-campus program disclosures (48 months)

 * Please refer to the Academic Catalog for more information.
 Program subject to change.